 VISUAL ART: FOYER Friday 7 February - Saturday 6 March

-A photography exhibition exploring the many qualities of water that surrounds, supports, and connects us.
+A photography exhibition and publication exploring the many qualities of water that surrounds, supports, and connects us.
 The photos were taken by individuals living in Mayo, Monaghan, and Roscommon, whose work and lives intersect with water in different ways.
 Together, these photos capture the complex and surprising connections between water, spirituality, geology, pollutants, farming, infrastructure and the wider environment.

 This participatory photography project was led by Dr. Patrick Bresnihan, Maynooth University, and was funded by the Irish Research Council and the Environmental Protection Agency.
 Participants include caretakers and managers of Group Water Schemes, farmers, anglers, catchment scientists, representatives from local authorities, and individuals involved in community catchment projects, including the Lough Carra Catchment Association.